dominikmi/ansible-homelab/playbooks/roles/cfssl-pki/README.md

 cfssl-pki
 =========

-*cfssl-pki* - this role sets CloudFlare's cfssl binaries on a host, generates required configs for creating ca and intermediate-ca, and generates key & cert pem with a given (defined role [client|server|peer]).
-This role should be used for one host that is designated to store ca and intermediate.
+*cfssl-pki* - this role sets CloudFlare's cfssl binaries on a designated host which will store CA and the Intermediate.
+It generates required configs for creating ca and intermediate-ca, and generates key & cert pem with a given (defined role [client|server|peer]).
+This role can be used with all hosts in your inventory, with the one designated to store ca and intermediate (flag: `ca_store` in hostvars).
 Other hosts to be supplied with newly generated certs are populated from there.
 Each host has its cert role defined as var in ansible inventory file.
 This role serves its purpose for setting up a home/lab environment based on self generated CA on internal-only defined domains.

 Already accomplished steps this role performs: